MeLuna Menstrual Cup: Huge Variety of Sizes

 People on Amazon are saying the following things about the Meluna Menstrual Cup:

-“It’s a very comfortable menstrual cup once you get the hang of how to use it.”
+“It’s a very comfortable menstrual cup once you get the hang of how to use it.
+Don’t give up too soon with this thing-there is definitely a kind of steep learning cup, especially with figuring out how to get it to not leak.”

-“I’ve tried several menstrual cups but this one is my favourite.”
+“I’ve tried several menstrual cups but this one is my favourite.
+I’ve finally found the size of cup that works for my body!”

 Meluna Menstrual Cup Pros:

-- It’s an excellent option for those with a low to medium cervix.
+- It’s an excellent option for those with a low to medium cervix due to the shorty version.

 - The XL regular model has a capacity of 42ml which is much greater than most other menstrual cups on the market.
 Diva Cup Large = 30ml.
 Dutchess Cup Large = 25ml.
 See this menstrual cup comparison chart for more details.

-- The small size (both versions) has a diameter of 38mm, which is smaller than most other cups including the Diva Cup, Lunette and Keeper.
-It can make an excellent choice for very small ladies or for teenagers who are not sexually active as well.
+- The Me Luna small size (both versions) has a diameter of 38mm, which is smaller than most other cups including the Diva Cup, Lunette and Keeper.
+It can make an excellent choice for very small ladies or for teenagers who are not sexually active.
+The smaller diameter can also make insertion and removal easier.

-- The firmness is excellent and it pops open really easily.
+- The firmness is excellent and the Meluna Cup pops open really easily.
+Related: Menstrual Cup Insertion and Removal.

 Meluna Menstrual Cup Cons:

 - For some ladies, the smell is terrible.
-They seem to have tried everything including using something like the Diva Wash, boiling it and soaking it overnight but to no avail and they eventually switched to another brand of cup.
+They seem to have tried everything including using something like the Diva Wash, boiling it and soaking it overnight.
+However, none of these things worked and they eventually switched to another brand of cup.
+The strange thing is that not all ladies found this problem and many are very happy with this cup.
 Other menstrual cups don’t seem to have these same complaints about them, so it’s something to consider before buying this one.

-You can buy the Meluna Menstrual Cup on Amazon.
+You can easily buy the Meluna Menstrual Cup on Amazon.